Barcelona S.C.: Supporters

+Rivalries

-RivalriesEl Clásico del Astillero is a match played against Barcelona's old rival Emelec.
-It was not until August 22, 1943 that the two sides faced each other for the first time, in a Guayaquil League match.
+El Clásico del Astillero is a match played against Barcelona's old rival Emelec.
+It was not until 22 August 1943 that the two sides faced each other for the first time, in a Guayaquil League match.
 Sporting their distinctive yellow jerseys, Los Canarios defeated El Eléctrico 4–3, with Pedro Villalta scoring a late winner for Barcelona.
 It was a match that would forever be remembered as The Derby of the Posts due to the number of times that the Emelec forwards struck the woodwork.

 In 1948, the local derby received a name of its own in a preview in the newspaper El Universo, becoming known forever more as El Clásico del Astillero (The Shipyard Derby).

-In 1990, proved to be a very special year in the history of El Clásico del Astillero, with the two sides facing off in a Copa Libertadores quarter-final second leg on August 29.
+In 1990, proved to be a very special year in the history of El Clásico del Astillero, with the two sides facing off in a Copa Libertadores quarter-final second leg on 29 August.
 Barcelona de Guayaquil advanced to the semi-finals after a 1–0 win.

-The rivalries between these two teams is immense in Ecuador and international that it caught the eye of international filmmaker Filmadora Panamericana and in 1973 a movie was made titled "El derecho de los pobres", starting Spanish-Mexican actor Enrique Rambal, Mexican actor Enrique Rocha and Ecuadorian soccer player Alberto Spencer, proclaimed the best Ecuadorian soccer player of all times, makes his cinema debut.
+The rivalries between these two teams is immense in Ecuador and international that it caught the eye of international filmmaker Filmadora Panamericana and in 1973 a movie was made titled "El derecho de los pobres", starting Spanish-Mexican actor Enrique Rambal, Mexican actor Enrique Rocha and Ecuadorian football player Alberto Spencer, proclaimed the best Ecuadorian football player of all times, makes his cinema debut.

 On social media, the rivalry between the two teams comes up more frequently.
 The fans take advantage of any slip of the opposite team to create memes and videos to laugh down, especially the day after a game.
 The most used phrase to highlight the existing rivalry is "Barcelona, tu papá."
 (English: "Barcelona is your father"), referring to the fact that Barcelona has always occupied a most important hierarchical position than Emelec in many aspects.

 This rivalry has gained special significance with the recent success of both teams in Serie A play, with Barcelona winning in 2012, and Emelec winning in 2013 and 2014.
 The 2014 championship was decided by a 3–0 Emelec win over Barcelona.